-How was your experience with Abigail Delaney at Methodist For Women?
+How was your experience with Abigail Delaney at Methodist for Women?

-What's one piece of advice would you give a prospective patient of Abigail Delaney at Methodist For Women?
+What's one piece of advice would you give a prospective patient of Abigail Delaney at Methodist for Women?

-During treatment, were you treated like a number or a human with Abigail Delaney at Methodist For Women?
+During treatment, were you treated like a number or a human with Abigail Delaney at Methodist for Women?

-Describe the protocols Abigail Delaney used in your cycles at Methodist For Women and their degree of success.
+Describe the protocols Abigail Delaney used in your cycles at Methodist for Women and their degree of success.

-Describe your experience with the nursing staff.
+Describe your experience with the nursing staff at Methodist for Women.

-Describe your experience with Methodist For Women.
+Describe your experience with Methodist for Women.

-Describe the costs associated with your care under Abigail Delaney at Methodist For Women.
+Describe the costs associated with your care under Abigail Delaney at Methodist for Women.